Concrete in transition. The architect Erling Viksjø and his artist collaborators.

-Due to the situation with the corona virus and delays due to this, the opening of this exhibition is postponed until late November.
-A precise opening date will be announced soon.
+Due to the situation with the corona virus and delays due to this, the opening of this exhibition is postponed until 20 November.

 This past year, the debate about the so-called Y-Block (1969) in Oslo, currently threatened with demolition, has grown steadily more intense.
 Why?
 For one thing, the building is a unique example of sculptural architecture.
 And for another, this spectacularly beautiful structure represents the highpoint of Erling Viksjø’s collaboration with Pablo Picasso.